kubekit99/kustomize-deckhand-poc/README.md

 - resources are configured using structure as close as possible to existing deckhand. apiversion and kind are added to the original yaml file.
-- Currently contains armadamanifest and deckhand document
+- Currently contains manifest deckhand document
 - For more details, access associated [README](./deckhand-poc-asit/README.md)

 ## deckhand-poc-ascrd

-- resources are configured as a little more K8s compliant CRD
+- resources are configured as a little more compliant K8s CRDs
-- Currently contains armadamanifest and deckhand document
+- Currently uses an "ArmadaManifest" CRD.
 - For more details, access associated [README](./deckhand-poc-ascrd/README.md)